Key insights from public labor market data

 King County Labor Force Stable Amid Regional Shifts

-Seattle–King County’s labor force remains strong at 1.37 million, with steady employment and a 4.8% unemployment rate.
-While workforce participation has held steady through 2025, the modest uptick in unemployment points to a more mixed outlook as the region heads into 2026.
+Seattle–King County’s labor force remains strong at 1.37 million, with a 4.9% unemployment rate.
+Participation has held steady through 2025, but recent layoff announcements and a modest uptick in unemployment point to a more mixed outlook as the region heads into 2026.
+We’re tracking the official data closely in the months ahead as these signals show up in workforce measures.

 Regional Overview · King County